If you are thinking about going to Hong Kong, then my advice is “YES! Definitely Yes!”

 I have to tell you the truth, I did not manage to go to actually visit Macau.
 I simply had not enough time to do it all in Hong Kong, but the friend I was travelling with went there and was so nice to share some of her images and experiences with me.

 Macau, the Las Vegas of Asia, which actually earns way more money than Las Vegas does at this moment.
-It is not within Hong-Kong, so be sure to have a whole day to travel and to bring your passport with you: you are crossing the border to China.
+It is not within Hong Kong, so be sure to have a whole day to travel and to bring your passport with you: you are crossing the border to China.
 Well and then, just be amazed by the most earning casinos in the whole world.
-Of course to Macau there is more than just casinos.
-I have seen some pictures and the beach is incredible !
+Of course, there’s more to Macau than just it’s casinos.
+I have seen some pictures and the beach is incredible!
+So if you are planning to Macaus, maybe you should try getting the feel of both worlds.
+It would be fun to practice playing some casino games online or bingo for cash, and also soak up the sun on the beach!

 Well and then there are the Star Ferries.
 For only 2,50 HKD you can take them from Wanchai to Tsim Sha Shui during the week and on the weekends for 3,40 HKD.
 The ride only takes around 10 minutes.
 Which is mostly the same time then the metro would take from that place to the other side.
 The view is nice really nice as you can see both sides of the Hong Kong skylines.